Kirkland Laing: The Gifted One

 Laing was nicknamed "The Gifted One".
 His stance was famously "hands down" and wide legged, which left him open to strikes from his opponents, though also gave him the perfect balance to bob and weave out of harm's way.
 In this way he won against the favourite Duran in 1982, which should have been a pivotal point in his career.
 However, he struggled to cope with the pressure of success and instead turned to cannabis.

-Laing's boxing career was sporadic, as he often failed to deliver on his promise, appearing under-prepared against less able fighters and indulging in drink, drugs and gambling.
+Laing's boxing career was sporadic, as he often failed to deliver on his promise, appearing under-prepared against less able fighters and engaging in drink, drugs and gambling.
 In the year following his victory over Durán, Laing went missing, blowing his earnings.
 In that same period Durán was to fight four times, earning an estimated $6m.

 He lost a fight for the European Welterweight title in 1989, but won it a year later by defeating Antoine Fernandez with a knock out in the second round.
 This was his highest achievement.

 Laing continued to fight until he was 40, and retired after a stoppage loss to future world champion Glenn Catley.
 After retiring, Laing continued to live in Hackney, and fell from his balcony in 2003 in circumstances that remain unexplained.
 Shortly after a BBC documentary by Steve Bunce (made before the fall) was aired.
 The short film showed Laing to be living life on the streets, although others who know him questioned the piece's accuracy.

 In 2009, Oliver Jarrat released the book "The Gifted One" Kirkland Laing Through the Eyes of Others, a detailed account of Laing's life and career which took the author six years to research and complete.
 The book contains many insights from people who were close to the fighter including former managers, trainers and opponents he faced at both amateur and professional level.

 In 2015, a portrait of Laing by photographer Chris Moyse was acquired by the National Portrait Gallery, London.

 Laing lived in a care home in Blidworth, near Nottingham, before his death on 9 June 2021.